 Proteins Are Made of Subunits Called Amino Acids: A Deep Dive into the Building Blocks of Life

 Proteins are fundamental biomolecules that perform countless functions in living organisms, from catalyzing metabolic reactions to providing structural support.
-Day to day, understanding how proteins are constructed—specifically that they are made of subunits called amino acids—is essential for grasping everything from genetics to biotechnology.
+Understanding how proteins are constructed—specifically that they are made of subunits called amino acids—is essential for grasping everything from genetics to biotechnology.
 This article explores the nature of amino acids, the ways they link together, and why their sequence determines protein function.

 Introduction: From DNA to Protein